Extraction of the mass density using only the ${\mathtt{p}}$-parts of the elastic fields generated by injected highly dense small inclusions: Introduction and statement of the results

-In the following theorem, we state the approximate estimations of the scattered field and the far field in terms of the parameter $a$. \begin{theorem} Let $D:=z+a B$ be a small inclusion with a Lipschitz boundary in $\mathbb{R}^3$ and $\Omega$ be a bounded domain which contains $D$ compactly.
+In the following theorem, we state the approximate estimations of the scattered field and the farfield in terms of the parameter $a$. \begin{theorem} Let $D_j:=z_j+a B$, $j=1,2,\cdots, M$, be small inclusions with Lipschitz boundary in $\mathbb{R}^3$ and $\Omega$ be a bounded domain which contains all $D_j$'s compactly.
 Let $\rho_0$ be a positive function of class $C^1$ in $\Omega$, equals a constant $\tilde{\rho_0}$ outside $\Omega$.
 The Lam\'e parameters $\lambda$ and $\mu $ are assumed to be constants throughout.
-In addition, let $\rho_1$ be the inclusion's density and behaves as $\rho_1=c_1a^{-2}$, where $c_1>0$ is a constant independent of $a$.
-Then the scattering problem (\ref{internal-elastic-variable-rho}--\ref{KRC-U-s-variable-rho}) has a unique solution and it satisfies the following expansions. \begin{enumerate} \item [(1)] The scattered field $U^s$ is approximated as
+In addition, let $\rho_j$ be the inclusion $D_j$'s density and behaves as $\rho_j=c_ja^{-2}$, where $c_j>0$ is a constant independent of $a$.
+Then the scattering problem (\ref{internal-elastic-variable-rho}--\ref{KRC-U-s-variable-rho}) has a unique solution.
+In addition, under the condition